gsmarshall/RE-Dorian/docs/report/RE-Dorian-Report.md

 ## References

 Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).

+### Acknowledgments

+Thanks to [Emma Clinton](https://emmaclinton.github.io/) for discovering and sharing the idea of studying Twitter activity related to tornado warnings.
+[Joseph Holler](https://github.com/josephholler) provided the methods and code necessary to conduct the analysis.

 ####  Report Template References & License